-As a part of the Ease of Access Center, one of the Accessibility tool as that Microsoft has included in Windows 7 is the all-improved Magnifier.
+As a part of the Ease of Access Center, one of the Accessibility tool as that Microsoft has included in Windows 7 or Windows 8 is the all-improved Magnifier.
 This Magnifier tool makes it easier for people with disabilities, to read and view various parts of their computer screen more clearly, as it makes items appear larger.

 So what is this image of Jesus Christ doing here?
 We will come back to it later…

 Now coming back: To run the Magnifier, type ‘magnifier‘ in start search and hit Enter.
 You can also access it via the Control Panel > All Control Panel Items > Ease of Access Center or from the Accessories folder in your Start Menu.
 You will see it appear on your desktop.

 If you move your mouse pointer to it and click, it will transform into a small window which will offer you various settings and options.
 Hereyou can control the amount of magnification you desire using the ‘+’ button.

 - Full-screen mode.
 In full-screen mode, your entire screen gets magnified.
 Depending on your screen resolution, some parts your items may go out ofscreen, but you can always move your pointer in that direction to see them.